 Intercountry adoption occurs when an Australian citizen or permanent resident, who is residing in Australia, adopts a child from another country through the authorities in their Australian state or territory.
-FACS is currently the only agency in NSW which can arrange intercountry adoption.
+DCJ is currently the only agency in NSW which can arrange intercountry adoption.

 In recent years waiting times across most intercountry adoption programs have increased significantly.

 Also, the number of children requiring overseas adoptive families is declining as these countries are better able to place children with families within their own country.

 Understandably this is difficult for prospective adoptive applicants who invest a great deal of time and energy into the adoption process.

 We encourage you to refer to the Intercountry Adoption Australia website for up-to-date information on the existing intercountry adoption programs and their relevant waiting times.

 Intercountry adoption can be expensive.
 Fees vary between the overseas countries involved.
 Information about the fees charged by overseas authorities is available by visiting Partner countries.

 In addition to the state fees listed below, there are other costs to consider including:

 - airline travel